VISH831/BSAN-6070/CA02/CA02_README.md

 - collections.Counter <br>
 - sklearn (for the Naive Bayes algorithm and accuracy metrics). <br>

-To install the sikit-learn library, run the following command: <br>
+To install the sklearn library, run the following command: <br>
 pip install scikit-learn

 ## Methodology and Code Descriptions